andersmurphy/andersmurphy-blog/resources/posts/2026-06-05-the-perils-of-uuid-primary-keys-in-sqlite.md

 ## Without rowid

 SQLite also supports WITHOUT ROWID tables.
 These tables have no implicit rowid.
 Instead, the primary key you declare becomes the clustered index.
+Why would you use without rowid?
+Simply, because it avoids you having a rowid index and a primary key index.
+This causes write amplification.
+But, also an additional lookup even when using the primary key as the rowid needs to be used to retrieve the actual data (unless the index is covering).

 *Note: In SQLite rowid tables are implemented as B+-Trees where all content is stored in the leaves of the tree, whereas WITHOUT ROWID tables are implemented using ordinary B-Trees with content stored on both leaves and intermediate nodes.*